[ in a state of controlled semantic decay ]

 Futurist software tends to degrade when not treated with its daily dose of love and care and amphetamine, a fluo-green mucus the frightful end.

-The dedicated web directory listed among others Mark Van de Walle on the artificial intelligence and Wagner James Au on the experimental theology involved.
+The dissolved web directory listed among others Mark Van de Walle on the artificial intelligence and Wagner James Au on the experimental theology involved.

 “The only particular thing I remember is I figured that if Alan Kay works there, I bet I don't have to wear a tie.
 I was right.”
 (Doug Fairbairn)